 - Mental health issues related to 9/11, including panic disorders, depression and PTSD

-How the September 11 Victim Compensation Fund determines compensation eligibility
+How the September 11th VCF determines compensation eligibility

 Filing a claim is not the same as registering.
 Filing a claim requires having a certified 9/11 condition.
 If a survivor (or the personal representative of a deceased victim) meets all eligibility requirements, including proof of presence, maximum and minimum time intervals between exposure and onset of symptoms, includes all documentation and meets deadlines and other VCF requirements, they may be eligible for 9/11 compensation.

-Anyone who has a 9/11 medical condition, and any family who has lost a parent, spouse, or child caused by the terrorist attacks, should be compensated.
-That is what the September 11th Victim Compensation Fund was created for.
 Our lawyers can assist with collecting documentation, proof of presence, and navigating what can be a confusing process, particularly in the face of a 9/11 illness or the death of a loved one.
 To learn more about how we can help, please call us at 212-983-3000 or contact us online to schedule a free consultation.